-The relationship between solar and in-situ signatures can be probed and quantitatively described using the approaches outlined here.
-The handedness of an active region, and hence the orientation of the MC axis, for example, can be inferred from localized MHD calculations driven by vector magnetograms.
+magnetograms.
 Moreover, the global location and hence orientation of the HCS can be determined from global MHD simulations.
 While qualitative inferences of the degree of match may not be sufficient to provide a quantitative prediction scheme, the results suggest that a statistically-based approach, such as described in Section 2.4.2.2, which incorporates all of the potentially relevant features, may yield a predictive capability.

-2.4.3.4 Flux Rope Fitting Predictions: Force-free (e.g. Russell et al., 1990; Lepping et al., 1990) and non-force-free (e.g. Mulligan & Russell, 2001; Owens et al., 2006; Reinard et al., 2010; Riley et al., 2004b) have been used successfully for many years to reconstruct the basic properties of flux ropes as they pass over the spacecraft.
+2.4.3.4 Flux Rope Fitting Predictions: Force-free (e.g. Russell et al., 1990; Lepping et al., 1990) and non-force-free (e.g. Mulligan & Russell, 2001; Riley et al., 2004; Owens et al., 2006; Reinard et al., 2010) fitting models have been used successfully for many years to reconstruct the basic properties of flux ropes as they pass over the spacecraft.
 However, a novel, and as yet unexplored application is to use these fits as a predictive tool, in some sense, a refinement of the Chen et al. (1996) idea (Section 2.4.2.2).

-Figure 4 illustrates how such an approach might reasonably provide a prediction of all three components of the field, as well as its magnitude up to 24 hours in advance.
-We fitted the April 18, 2002 MC using a cylinder flux-rope model as described by Marubashi et al. (2007) with six parameters: the intensity and radius of the magnetic cloud, the latitude and longitude of the cylinder axis, the impact parameter (distance from the cylinder axis to the spacecraft trajectory), and the handedness of the magnetic field helicity.
+Figure 5 illustrates how such an approach might reasonably provide a prediction of all three components of the field, as well as its magnitude up to 24 hours in advance.
+We fitted the April 18, 2002 MC using a cylinder flux-rope model as described by Marubashi et al. (2007) with six parameters: intensity and radius of the MC, latitude and longitude of the cylinder axis, impact parameter (distance from the cylinder axis to the spacecraft trajectory), and handedness of the magnetic field helicity.
 The joint posterior distribution for the model parameters was determined using a Metropolis-Hastings Markov Chain Monte-Carlo (MCMC) procedure (Riley et al., 2013a).
-At each step in the chain, a new set of parameters is sampled from a uniform distribution and used to calculate a model profile for the magnetic field.
+At each step in the chain, a new set of parameters was sampled from a uniform distribution and used to calculate a model profile for the magnetic field.
 The root mean square deviation between the calculated and observed field was then used in a standard rejection method to determine if the move should be accepted or rejected.
 For each case we simulated 50 MCMC chains with 5×10^7 steps.
-Figure 4(a) shows 20 realizations (grey) when only 30% of the data are used to fit the MC.
+Figure 5(a) shows 50 realizations (grey) when only 30% of the data are used to fit the MC.
 The scatter in these profiles gives a measure of the uncertainty in the ensemble average.
-Figure 4(b) shows the fit when all data points are used.
-The final panel (c) demonstrates how the undertainty in the estimate decreases as more data points are added to the model fit, providing a quantitative estimate of the error.
+Figure 5(b)shows the fit when all data points are used.
+The final panel (c) demonstrates how the uncertainty in the estimate decreases as more data points are added to the model fit, providing a quantitative estimate of the error.